 Measure Vital Statistics

 Learn how to take blood pressure readings, analyze blood sugar levels, take height and weight measurements, and temperature readings.
-Volunteers will learn these skills and then apply them, under the direct supervision of a Registered Nurse.
+Interns will learn these skills and then apply them, under the direct supervision of a Registered Nurse.

-Volunteers meet patients as they come into clinic, take their personal and medical history and record their current symptoms.
+Interns meet patients as they come into clinic, take their personal and medical history and record their current symptoms.
 They record all of the information for the doctor’s review.

 Manage the Pharmacy